practicingruby/pdf-book/README.md

 # Creating PDF in Ruby

 This repository contains code samples that will become part of the "Creating PDF in Ruby" book.
-Each example models a practical PDF generation use case, implemented using the Prawn PDF toolkit.
+Each example models a practical PDF generation use case, implemented with PrawnPDF.

 ## Project overview